Iftah Ya Simsim: History

 A few months after the 1969 debut of Sesame Street on PBS in the US, producers from several countries all around the world approached the Children's Television Workshop (CTW, later the Sesame Workshop, or "the Workshop"), the organization responsible for the show's production, to create and produce versions of Sesame Street in their countries.
 Co-creator Joan Ganz Cooney was approached by German public television officials about a year after the US version debuted.
 Many years later, Cooney recalled, "To be frank, I was really surprised, because we thought we were creating the quintessential American show.
 We thought the Muppets were quintessentially American, and it turns out they're the most international characters ever created".
-She hired former CBS executive Mike Dann, who left commercial television to become her assistant, as a CTW vice-president.
+She hired former CBS executive Mike Dann, who left commercial television to become her assistant, as a CTW vice president.
 One of Dann's tasks was to field offers to produce versions of Sesame Street in other countries.
-By summer 1970, he had made the first international agreements for what the CTW came to call "co-productions".
+By summer 1970, he had established the first international agreements for what the CTW would come to call "co-productions."

-Kuwaiti educators had reason to be interested in an Arabic co-production.
 Kuwait's 1980 census, conducted shortly after the original show's premiere, showed that 48% of its citizens were "either totally illiterate or ... barely [able to] read or write".
-Several studies in Kuwait showed that parents' illiteracy adversely affected their children's educational and social development.
-Half of Kuwaitis who lived in the rural areas of the country were illiterate.
+Several studies in Kuwait showed that parents' illiteracy has an adverse effect on their children's educational and social development.
+Half of the Kuwaitis living in the country's rural areas were illiterate.
 Literacy rates for women and girls were worse: UNESCO reported in 2005 that they "account for two thirds of the region's illiterates".
-In 2000, before the revived show aired, the Arab region had some of the world's lowest adult literacy rates, at a little over 62%, which was well below the world average of 84% and in developing countries (almost 76.5%).
-The Kuwaiti 1980 census also showed that even though Kindergarten was free for its citizens, 30% of children aged 3 to 5 attended; the number was much lower for the 12 million preschoolers in the Arab world, at about 2%.
-Girls attended school less commonly than boys in Arab countries.
+In 2000, before the revived show aired, the Arab region had some of the world's lowest adult literacy rates, at just over 62%, which was significantly below the world average of 84% and the average in developing countries (almost 76.5%).